Livestock has to be fed every day of winter even if the ground is covered in a deep blanket of snow and the wind is howling.

-Page 2 of 2 - Only a couple of the pens had cattle when the decision was made to cancel the Feb.
+Only a couple of the pens had cattle when the decision was made to cancel the Feb.
 28 sale because most of the consignors couldn't get their cattle to the sale barn, Lewis said.

 "We just decided to shut down for a week," Lewis said.